Vlasceanu-Marius-Ionut/ArtVibe-Collective/README.md

-Gotta add better size to the images.
+Gotta add better size to the images